 Complex regional pain syndrome (CRPS) is a challenging pain condition that causes debilitating pain, usually only localized to one limb.
-Dual board-certified interventional pain management specialist Ayman Tarabishy, MD, at Enhance Center located in Oakland County, Livonia, Michigan, specializes in the diagnosis and treatment of CRPS and takes an aggressive approach to care focused on providing treatment that may cure the condition and improve your overall quality of life.
-Call the office today to schedule an appointment with the pain management specialist.
+The board-certified interventional pain management specialists at Enhance Center, located in Livonia, Michigan, specialize in the diagnosis and treatment of CRPS and takes an aggressive approach to care focused on providing treatment that may cure the condition and improve your overall quality of life.
+Call the office today to schedule an appointment with a pain management specialist.

 CRPS is a chronic pain condition that causes severe pain localized to one limb (hand, arm, foot, or leg) following an injury.
 The condition is thought to develop due to damage or malfunction of your peripheral or central nervous system.